Fenlon37/data-analytics-power-bi-report673/README.md

 - KPIs created (SC37) to reflect the quarterly change to orders, revenue and profits.
 The trend axis is coloured according to progress made to current targets (SC38), which were 5% above the previous quarter.
 The revenue and profits callout value were correct to 1dp (SC39).

 12. **Product Detail**
 - Gauges were created to demonstrate the quarterly performance for orders, revenue and profit.
 Targets were created to be 10% above the current quarter revenue (SC40, SC41) and a Revenue Gap measure was created to find the discrepancy (SC42).
-The guage was then created (SC43, SC44), with conditional formatting used to alter the text colour depending on the progress to the target (SC45, SC46).
+The gauge was then created (SC43, SC44), with conditional formatting used to alter the text colour depending on the progress to the target (SC45, SC46).
 - Filter state cards are added to show which if any of the countries (SC47) or categories have been selected for the filter.
 - Area chart added to show revenue trends by product category (SC48, SC49, SC50).
 - Table added to show the top 10 products (SC51).
 - Scatter plot to show the profitability (SC52) and sales volume across each product category (SC53).
 - Slicers added to enable filtering of the selection by product category and country, with a bookmark-enabled toolbar.
 This was done through the insertion of a custom filter button (SC54, SC55) and the creation of a larger rectangle shape over the navigation pane.
 Then after altering the selection pane (SC56), a vertical list slicer was created (SC57), and named appropriately (SC58), with multi-select and select-all enabled (SC59).
-Slicer Bar Closed and Open states have been defined based on whether the slicers were visible or not, with the data being unticked (SC60) and each bookmark state being given an action to open or close the slicer bar (SC61).
+- Slicer Bar Closed and Open states have been defined based on whether the slicers were visible or not, with the data being unticked (SC60) and each bookmark state being given an action to open or close the slicer bar (SC61).

 13. **Stores Map**
 - Map visual (SC62) inserted to outline store performance, with auto zoom enabled (SC63) and Profit YTD selected as the factor affecting the bubble size (SC64).